malswadi/blazepose-skeleton-kinetics-ntu/README.md

 The Kinetics and NTU-RGB+D BlazePose skeleton dataset are provided as .zip format.

 #### Kinetics
-The compressed file size of the Kinetics BlazePose Skeleton dataset is 1.62 GB.
-On the other hand, the compressed format has a size of 1.62 GB of storage.
+The compressed file size of the Kinetics BlazePose Skeleton dataset is 6.7 GB.
+On the other hand, the uncompressed format has a size of 21.6 GB of storage.

 #### NTU-RGB+D
 The compressed file size of the NTU-RGB+D BlazePose Skeleton dataset is 1.62 GB.
-When uncompressed, this dataset has a size of 1.62 GB of storage.
+When uncompressed, this dataset has a size of 5.47 GB of storage.

 ## Citation
 When our paper is published, we will include the citation information in this section.